syakirharis25/Caml/README.md

 <img src="Caml-1.gif" height="50">

 Caml is a general-purpose programming language, designed with program safety and reliability in mind.
 It is very expressive, yet easy to learn and use.
 Caml supports functional, imperative, and object-oriented programming styles.
 It has been developed and distributed by INRIA, a French research institute in computer science and applied mathematics, since 1985.
+Caml comes from ML and CAM which is the categorical abstract machine: a virtual machine inspired by Cartesian closed categories.
 <br /> <br />

 <img src="OCaml-wiki.svg.png" height="50">